marksherriff/uvacs-advising/bscs.md

 There are three options for completing these two steps:

 __Option 1)__ Take 3 credits of CS 4971: Capstone Practicum II.
 This course will involve a semester-long team project determined by the students.
 It will be run similarly to CS 3240 in that it will follow a set development methodology.
 A team report will be written at the end that will serve as the technical report for all students on the team.
 This option may not be offered every semester.
+Further, sometimes the chosen project will be a year-long project instead of semester-long.
+In those cases, CS 4970: Capstone Practicum I must be taken in the fall semester before CS 4971 in the spring.

 __Option 2)__ Take 3 credits of CS 4980 and write the technical report at the end of this course.
 Whoever you take CS 4980 with will sign off on the paper as being your technical report component for your senior thesis portfolio that you do with STS during 4500 and 4600.
 Reach out to faculty to see what projects they may have or check out [https://uvacsadvising.org/ug_research.html](https://uvacsadvising.org/ug_research.html) for ideas!